-Modern AMR software runs in a secure cloud, making it robust and easily accessible through a web interface from anywhere in the world.
-It’s not necessary to install new computer hardware or software in your warehouse, and there’s no need to get your IT folks heavily involved with the AMR setup.
+Modern AMR software runs in a secure cloud, making it robust and easily accessible through a web-based interface from anywhere in the world.
+It’s not necessary to install new computer hardware or software in your warehouse, and there’s no need to get your IT folks heavily involved with the setup.

 Ideally, your warehouse has good Wi-Fi coverage, but if it doesn’t, AMRs can also use cellular modems to connect to the internet on their own.
-Otherwise, the only thing that AMRs need is floor space for charging docks, but even that’s a very simple install.
-The docks are generally low profile, inherently safe, and can be plugged into a regular wall outlet.
-Since recharging is autonomous, maintenance of the robots is minimal, and most of the time, AMRs run without needing any particular attention from you or your employees.
+Otherwise, the only thing AMRs need is floor space for charging docks, but even that’s a very simple install.
+The docks are generally low profile, inherently safe, and can be plugged into a traditional wall outlet.
+Since recharging is also autonomous, maintenance of the robots is minimal, and most of the time, AMRs run without needing any particular attention from you or your employees.

 Learn More About How Fetch Robotics’ Solutions Improve Throughput, Efficiency & Productivity, While Working Alongside People: